Nawang Gombu Sherpa: Career

 In 1954 the Himalayan Mountaineering Institute in Darjeeling sent him to Switzerland on a technical climbing course.

 He was the first man in the world to climb Everest twice with the Indian Expedition and the American Expedition.
 No small feat as the record was not broken for a very long time.
 He climbed Mount Rainier numerous times and traveled extensively.

+Having summitted Everest with Jim Whittaker on the 1963 American Expedition, Nawang Gombu became the first sherpa to be hired for guiding in the United States when Whittaker's twin brother Lou (who operated Rainier Mountaineering, Inc.) hired him to act as a seasonal guide assisting climbs on Mount Rainier in Washington State during the 1970s, 1980s, and 1990s.

 Nawang Gombu lived in Darjeeling, India, and spent his life at the Himalayan Mountaineering Institute retiring as an adviser there.
 He had four children and a wife Sita who lives in Darjeeling.

-During the 1970s, 1980s, and 1990s, Nawang Gombu worked as a seasonal guide for Rainier Mountaineering, Inc. (RMI), assisting climbs on Mount Rainier in Washington State.

 Honours and awards

 He was awarded Arjuna award and Padma Bhushan for his achievements.

 Gombu attended reunions of climbs during the 1950s and 1960s as part of the 1963 Everest Expedition Celebrations.
 In 2006, he was awarded the Tenzing Norgay Lifetime Achievement Award in the field of Indian mountaineering by President APJ Abdul Kalam.
 He was also made an honorary member of the Alpine Club, the American Alpine Club, and the Himalayan Club.

 In 1963, Gombu met President John F. Kennedy at the White House as part of a ceremony honoring climbers from the 1963 Everest Expedition.
 He also met Queen Elizabeth II on two occasions: the first in 1953, following the British Everest Expedition, and again in 1993 during the fortieth anniversary celebration of that climb.
 He presented both Kennedy and Queen Elizabeth with traditional Tibetan scarves.

 Gombu dedicated his later life to the Sherpa community, raising funds and being President of the Sherpa Buddhist Association for the past few years.